What is Akka?

-- Simple and high-level abstractions for concurrency and parallelism.
+- Simple and high-level abstractions for distribution, concurrency and parallelism.

-- Asynchronous, non-blocking and highly performant event-driven programming model.
+- Asynchronous, non-blocking and highly performant message-driven programming model.

-- Very lightweight event-driven processes (approximately 2.7 million actors per GB RAM).
+- Very lightweight event-driven processes (several million actors per GB of heap memory).

 - Supervisor hierarchies with "let-it-crash" semantics.

-- Supervisor hierarchies can span over multiple JVMs to provide truly fault-tolerant systems.
+- Actor systems can span over multiple JVMs to provide truly fault-tolerant systems.

 - Excellent for writing highly fault-tolerant systems that self-heal and never stop.